 This monthly program provides educators an opportunity to explore topics at the forefront of biomedical research.
 The series begins in October and lectures are held the first Monday of every month through June.
 Registration is required.

 This program exposes students to cutting-edge topics in biomedical research.
-The three-day program, held during the public school spring vacation week, features lectures from leading scientific experts, hands-on laboratory demonstrations, visits to local biotechnology companies, and interactions with young Whitehead scientists.
+The three-day program, held during the public school spring vacation week, includes hands-on activities, laboratory modules and discussions with pioneering scientists.

 Delve into the amazing biology that thrives in the world around us during a two-week, fully immersive experience where curiosity meets real world science.
 Through hands-on activities both inside and outside the classroom, interactive laboratory modules, and discussions with scientists, rising 7th and 8th grade middle school students will learn how methods from the fields of ecology, genetics, chemistry, and bioengineering are used to answer some of the most challenging questions in the life sciences today—and have an awful lot of fun doing it!